XenitAB/xenitab.github.io/docs/xks/index.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-[Xenit Kubernetes Service](https://xenit.se/it-tjanster/kubernetes-service/) (XKS; page in Swedish) is an opinionated Kubernetes deployment on top of a cloud provider's managed Kubernetes service.
-XKS currently supports Azure Kubernetes Service (AKS) and AWS Kubernetes service (EKS).
+[Xenit Kubernetes Service](https://xenit.se/it-tjanster/kubernetes-framework-2/) (XKS; page in Swedish) is an opinionated Kubernetes deployment on top of a cloud provider's managed Kubernetes service.
+XKS currently supports Azure Kubernetes Service (AKS) and AWS Elastic Kubernetes service (EKS).
 Xenit Kubernetes Service:

 - is secure by default
 - is DevOps-oriented